jerome192/Linux-security/README.md

 The purpose is to apply Linux administration and security concepts in a controlled environment while developing practical skills relevant to cybersecurity and penetration testing.

-Rather than functioning as a collection of notes or isolated exercises, the project follows a complete security assessment lifecycle:
+The project follows a complete security assessment lifecycle:

 **Build → Baseline → Assess → Find → Remediate → Validate → Document**